keptn/keptn.github.io/content/docs/0.2.0/usecases/production-deployments/index.md

 To illustrate the benefit this use case addresses, you will create a second version of the carts service.
 Then, this version will be deployed to the production environment in a dark-launch manner.
 To route traffic to this new service version, the configuration of a virtual service will be changed by setting weights for the routes.
 In other words, this configuration change defines how much traffic is routed to the old and to the new version of the carts service.

-## Step 1: Deploy carts v1 and clone the forked repository
+## Deploy carts v1 and clone the forked repository

 1. Complete the use case [Onboarding a Service](../onboard-carts-service/index.md).